wjl/hashpass/README.txt

   Very long admin password for a database:
     hashpass --length 50 database admin

+  Password using only letters and numbers for a legacy system:
+    hashpass legacy system --type alphanumeric

   Pin number for voice mail which only allows several digits:
     hashpass voicemail --type numeric --length 6